zeachco/real-mime-type/README.md

 extension, this package reads the first bytes of the file to ensure they fit the expectations and reverts to default browser mime types when unsupported

+## targets

+This package is built using Deno but targets Deno, NPM and ESM

 ## Generate lib

 `deno task dev` for watch mode